shadi993/SUDO_discord_bot/README.md

 ## Developing and Running

+### Debugging from Visual Studio Code

+Click on the `Run and Debug` button on the left and then at the top make sure `Debug Discord Bot` is selected.
+You can now click on the little play button to start debugging.
+You can set breakpoints and step through the program.
+Clicking on the stop button at the top of the screen will close the program and stop debugging.

+Typically, pressing F5 will also work.

+You may need the appropriate Javascript and Node plugins to do this.

+### From the command line

-To start developing you can make the bot automatically reload itself when you make changes to the code.
+To start debugging/testing with the command line you can make the bot automatically reload itself when you make changes to the code.

 Type the following:

 ```